Home Curiosity How to Identify and Control Pests that Can Cause Health Hazards

 Damaged Plants

-Remember to keep a close eye for insect trails, as well as gnawing on outdoor garden plants or on the grass edges.
+Remember to keep a close eye on insect trails, as well as gnawing on outdoor garden plants or the grass edges.
 Another sign of infestation may be the presence of dead patches or damaged patches of lawn, like large brown or uneven grass length.
 So, if your garden or lawn starts to show any signs of pest infestation, it may be due to attack by moles, grubs, voles, crickets, flies, beetles, or other pests.

 Physical Damage to Structures